-As I mentioned in this initial post about our visit to Coober Pedy, we made a stop at a kangaroo sanctuary, or more specifically Josephine’ Gallery which, as described, is “Coober Pedy’s only one-stop tourist complex.”
+As I mentioned in this initial post about our visit to Coober Pedy, we made a stop at a kangaroo sanctuary (to see some baby kangaroos), or more specifically Josephine’ Gallery which, as described, is “Coober Pedy’s only one-stop tourist complex.”
 There’s a fair bit more to it than that though, and that is the primary focus of this post.

 Or baby kangaroos.
 Baby kangaroos are commonly called joeys, but sadly, these ones don’t get to live in their mothers pouches.